renato-rg/electron-vue-webpack/README.md

 ```

 ## What's included
-You don't really need more stuff to start playing around with Electron, Vue 2 and Webpack 2.
+You don't really need more stuff to start playing around with Electron 4, Vue 2 and Webpack 4.

 - Support for .vue (single file components).
 Use them with HTML & ES6 & CSS.
 - No Express, neither Babel is needed (more than 97% ES6 is supported in Node/Electron).